 See more section

-- Department of the Treasury, where he served as an attorney advisor to the Office of Terrorism and Financial Intelligence (TFI), including the Office of Intelligence and Analysis, Financial Crimes Enforcement Network, and the Office of Foreign Assets Control, providing guidance on legal issues involving the Bank Secrecy Act, intelligence, economic sanctions, CFIUS, counterintelligence/insider threat programs, anti-money laundering, security clearance investigations, information security, and data privacy;
+While serving as an attorney advisor to the Department of the Treasury, Christian provided legal guidance on matters involving the Bank Secrecy Act, intelligence, economic sanctions, CFIUS, counterintelligence/insider threat programs, anti-money laundering, security clearance investigations, information security, and data privacy.